 Our primary market risk exposure is rising interest rates.
 Interest rate risk is highly sensitive due to many factors, including U.S. monetary and tax policies, U.S. and international economic factors and other factors beyond our control.
-Our Credit Agreement bears interest at a floating rate equal to the lesser of LIBOR plus 2.0% or ABR plus 1.0%.
-As of December 31, 2021, we had total outstanding debt of \$33.3 million in principal amount under the Credit Agreement.
-Based on the amount outstanding, a 100 basis point increase or decrease in market interest rates over a twelve-month period would result in a change to interest expense of \$0.3 million.
+Our Credit Agreement bears interest at a base rate plus applicable margin, with the base rate being the higher of the Prime Rate or the Federal Funds Rate plus 0.50%.
+In no event will the base rate be less than 1.0% As of December 31, 2023, the Company had no outstanding debt under the Credit Agreement.